2004–05 Inter Milan season

 The 2004–05 season was Football Club Internazionale Milano's 96th in existence and 89th consecutive season in the top flight of Italian football.

 Season overview

-The summer of 2004 saw Inter choose a new coach, Roberto Mancini coming from Lazio.
+The summer of 2004 saw Inter choose a new coach, Roberto Mancini, coming from Lazio.
 Inter started the season qualifying for the Champions League group phase, but also collected many draws in the league.

-Inter, achieved better results in cups, made a known comeback (3–2) in a match against Sampdoria, scoring all goals in the last six minutes.
-The derby with Milan was lost 1–0 which broke a positive streak, in May 2004. the rivals also knocked Inter out of the Champions League, tournament in which – during the previous two-legs – Mancini's squad had been beaten by reigning champions Porto.
+Inter, achieved better results in cups, made a comeback (3–2) in a match against Sampdoria, scoring all three goals in the last six minutes.
+The derby with Milan was lost 1–0, which broke a winning streak, in May 2004. the rivals also knocked Inter out of the Champions League, tournament in which – during the previous two-legs – Mancini's squad had been beaten by reigning champions Porto.
 Inter achieved a third-place finish in the league.
 The win of the Coppa Italia final against Roma, 3–0 on aggregate, closed the season.